phineus-max/thinkorswim-pivot-rsi-buy-indicator/README.md

 This is all to say that while this indicator may be accurate, success (and/or profit) is heavily dependent on factors that this code simply cannot account for.

 (While this can be used to trade stocks and ETFs, I have mostly tested it with futures, such as /ES and /MES for example.
 This is because this indicator is not designed for long term holds, but rather short term buying and selling (or scalping).)

+NOTE: Just to clarify, if you would like this code to work, you will need to access ThinkOrSwim, go to Studies -> Create New Study and then import the code.
+This will not work if imported under strategy!
+Stay tuned for the manual front-testing data soon!